 How to cite this article:

-Fatema H Lukmani, Junaid Ahmed and Ravikiran Ongole.
+Fatema H Lukmani, Junaid Ahmed, Ravikiran Ongole.
 Clinical manifestations of HIV: An update for dental practitioners.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 296-300.
+Int J Appl Dent Sci 2018;4(1):296-300.